cmenkemeller/movie_db_showcase/README.md

 3. Error handling.
 I avoided error handling for the api calls.
 There are great ways to do it with Dio interceptors but I did not want to take the time to implement for this short project.
 4. Create a proper widget library
 5. Create proper constants for UI (padding, text styles, radii, etc...) and add them to MaterialTheme via Theme Extensions
+6. Google Fonts package does not seem to be handling font weights appropriately.
+Would take more time to investigate or add fonts directly to project assets.
+7. I realize now that I could have avoided fetching the Movie details from the api and instead just passed the data from the home screen.
+But I have already implemented GoRouter for routing and it does not support passing custom types.

 ## Credits